omkar-here/Quiz-App/README.md

 ## Tech Stack & Packages Used

 - **React.js:** A powerful JavaScript library for building interactive user interfaces.
-The application leverages the latest version of React (18.2.0) for its flexibility and performance.

 - **Vite:** A fast and efficient build tool that serves as the development environment for this project.
-Vite (v4.4.5) enables quick development with its blazing-fast bundling and reloading capabilities.

 - **Tailwind CSS:** A utility-first CSS framework that simplifies the styling process and ensures consistent design across the application.
-Tailwind CSS (v3.3.3) is used for responsive design and styling.

 - **Axios:** A promise-based HTTP client for making API requests.
-Axios (v1.5.1) is used to fetch quiz questions from the Open Trivia Database API.

 - **React Router DOM:** A library for handling routing in single-page applications.
-React Router DOM (v6.16.0) is used for managing different views and navigation within the quiz application.

 - **React Slick and Slick Carousel:** React Slick (v0.29.0) is used to create a smooth and interactive question carousel.
-Slick Carousel (v1.8.1) provides the underlying functionality for the carousel component.

 - **React Countdown and React Countdown Circle Timer:** These libraries (v2.3.5 and v3.2.1, respectively) are used to implement the countdown timer, ensuring users are aware of the time remaining during the quiz.

 - **React Icons:** A library that provides a wide selection of icons for use in the user interface.
-React Icons (v4.11.0) enhance the visual appeal of the application.

 ## Assumptions